-A detailed inventory of all your assets is an essential step in planning an inclusive will that truly reflects your personal wishes.
-Be sure to make a note of everything you own or have an interest in: life insurance, retirement accounts, stocks, bonds, mutual funds, bank accounts, jointly owned property, real estate, and collections.
-Make certain your inventory is complete even if you believe certain assets may not be subject to directives in your will.
+A detailed inventory of all your assets is an essential step in planning a will that truly reflects your personal wishes.
+Be sure to make a note of everything you own or have an interest in-life insurance, retirement accounts, stocks, bonds, mutual funds, bank accounts, jointly owned property, real estate, collections-even if you believe certain assets may not be subject to directives in your will.